Anja Neidhardt-Mokoena

 About

-Most recently, I have presented and published academic work at the Design Research Society Conference 2022 and at the Nordic Design Research Society Conference 2023.
-I also continue to publish journalistic articles, host and take part in workshops, seminars and other events.
+Most recently, I have presented and published peer-reviewed scientific work at the Design Research Society Conference 2024 and at the Nordic Design Research Society Conference 2023.
+I also continue to publish journalistic articles for design communities, host and take part in workshops, seminars and other events (for scientific audiences, design communities and the general public).
 Apart from this, I was active as PhD students representative, for example in the International Consortium for Interdisciplinary Feminist Research Training (InterGender) from 2021 to 2023.
 As both design researcher and educator, I am most interested in contributing to design’s development towards a more just discipline, mainly through applying intersectional feminist approaches to design, as well as exploring the intersections between design and activism.

 Teaching